AbisheakJacob/Crew_Scheduling/README.md

+# Indian Airline Sector
+The indian airline sector is currently experiencing a boom with an annual growth rate of 47.05%.

 # Crew_Scheduling
 Crew Scheduling is defined as the problem of assigning a group of workers (a crew) to a set of tasks.
 Crew scheduling is used in various industries where there is a need to efficiently manage and schedule the work shifts and tasks of a workforce, especially in industries with shift-based or continuous operations.
 Some industries that heavily rely on crew scheduling for their operations include, Airlines, Railways, Hospitals, Hospitality, etc.